SURFnet/certificates-bcp/dialogue.md

 > So?

 well, someone may have sent you *their* public key, pretending to be me.
 If you encrypt a message intended for me with that public key, that someone will be able to decrypt it!
 Remember, a public key is just two numbers.
-There\'s nothing in a public key stating who\'s key it is.
+There's nothing in a public key stating who's key it is.

 > Oops.
 Yes, I see.
 So sending public keys by email is a no-go.